nicc777/kubernetes-from-scratch/QUICK_CATCH_UP.md

 ### Chapter 04

 _*Note*_: A quick way to reset and catch up to the end of chapter 04 is by running the command `sh $GIT_PROJECT_DIR/kubernetes-from-scratch/kubernetes_cluster_reset.sh`.
-You can then skip the rest of the commands below and follow the instructions printed on the terminal.
+You can then skip the rest of the commands below and follow the instructions printed on the terminal. `Warning`: This is a very destructive command that will permanently delete all your multipass nodes!

 This reset will get a _fresh_ Kubernetes cluster up and running again.